Mid April, I got my Canyon SpeedMax CF 8 Disc Sram Force eTap AXS and I’m writing this post to give you my impressions of it.

 It does require a little reading to get the hang of pairing it with the AXS app on your smartphone and I’ve “lost” the shifting altogether after not following the correct procedure on occasion, but I’m used to it now.

-The lights on the rechargeable batteries will warn you ahead of time when they need charging – you can check that in the app too, btw.
+The lights on the rechargeable batteries will warn you ahead of time when they need charging – you can check that in the Sram AXS app too, btw.

 Depending on your build, you may have some fiddling to do with the arm rests and/or tilting of the cockpit.
 I only had to adjust the arm rests.

-As I have Favero Assioma pedals, I’ve only tested the Quark crank power meter that came with the bike a couple of times.
+As I have Favero Assioma pedals, I don’t really need(ed) that and I’ve only tested it a couple of times.

-I use my Tacx Neo 2T as reference and the pedals are on par with that and so is the Quark.
+At least compared to my Tacx Neo 2T, which I use as reference – the Assioma pedals are on par with that and so is the Quark.

 While I have always had a little trouble tackling corners with my Sensa, I quickly found out that the SpeedMax “behaves” a lot better.